cuustard/uni/SCC.111.md

 # SCC.111 Software Development

-This module of the course is taught by 4 Lecturers:

-- Hansi Hettiarachchi
-- Adrian Friday
-- Saad Ezini
-- Nigel Davies

 The module aims to help me understand software development.
 This includes...

 - ...instilling the knowledge, understanding, and skills expected of a principled computer programmer.